CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

          - Select the character you want the AI to use via the dropdown
        - Near the top, click on menu tab "Chat", and start your conversation

-## 6) ORIN - INSTALL DEEPSTREAM - Follow info from these 2 references (I hope to write a condensed walkthrough soon - on how to do this)
+## 4) ORIN - INSTALL DEEPSTREAM - Follow info from these 2 references (I hope to write a condensed walkthrough soon - on how to do this)
    - https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html
    - https://www.youtube.com/watch?v=vDxL2-YJcSY&t=637s

-## 7) INSTALL MORE LIBRARIES (for GITHUB programs in step 5 - Execute individually and respond "Y" when necessary)
+## 5) ORIN - Install vscode
+   - Using a browser, download the Ubuntu ".deb" file for "ARM64" from https://code.visualstudio.com/download
+   - Open a terminal and execute the following:
+     - cd Downloads
+     - sudo dpkg -i XXXXX.deb    (Where XXXXX.deb is the downloaded ".deb" file)
+   - After it has installed, the VsCode icon can be accessed when you press the bottom left icon (like START in Windows!) and look in the "programming" section.
+   - Right click the VsCode icon and Select "add to desktop" for easy access

+## 6) ORIN - Face and speech recognition.
    - Open a terminal and execute:
      - sudo apt-get update
      - sudo apt-get upgrade